vijaysutrave/babel-plugin-react-import-extends/README.md

 # babel-plugin-react-import-extends

+> Write React Components without having to `extend React.Component` or importing React with every Component.

 Have you ever wondered how easy it would be to get rid of the annoying ...`extends React.Component` and not having to manually import React with every component that you write?

 Enter `babel-plugin-react-import-extends`